Selling Yoga: Synopsis

-The book is introduced with an account of premodern yoga systems.
-It then examines the role of yoga in western counterculture, and its relationship to consumer culture.
-It examines with worked examples the branding and commercialisation of modern yoga.
-It then analyses the extent to which modern (postural) yoga can be seen as a body of religious practice.
-Finally, it looks at the debate between the yogaphobia seen for example in some branches of Christianity, and the Hindu nationalist claim that modern yoga has Hindu origins; Jain illustrates the weaknesses in both types of claim.
+The book then analyses the extent to which modern (postural) yoga can be seen as a body of religious practice.
+Jain argues that although it is housed in glossy magazines, websites, and yoga studios rather than ashrams, it fulfils several religious functions, offering what are described as spiritual benefits in a transformative tradition; even the yoga mat serves to delimit a sacred space.

+Finally, the book looks at the debate between the yogaphobia seen for example in some branches of Christianity, and the Hindu nationalist claim that modern yoga has Hindu origins; Jain illustrates the weaknesses in both of these types of claim.